makersacademy/airport_challenge/README.md

 To ensure safety
 I want to prevent takeoff when weather is stormy
 ```
-Keeping the program cohesive, make another class for Weather.
-Another ruby file to create weather object.
-Randomize the weather somehow.
-Give class a method that Airport can use to get weather status.
+Keeping the program cohesive, make private method that generates weather which you call in the Airport initialize.
+The result of the generate_weather method will be stored as an attribute

 ```
 As an air traffic controller
 To ensure safety
 I want to prevent landing when weather is stormy
 ```
-Create predicate method in weather class that landing method can call to see if weather is OK to land. use fail statement and print message if weather stormy
+Use fail statement and print message if @conditions attribute is stormy.
 ```
 As an air traffic controller
 To ensure safety